ZYangChen/TimeSeriesDataSets/README.md

 # TimeSeriesDataSets
-An unofficial Pytorch archive of time series datasets
+An unofficial archive of time series datasets